patrickgomalley/software-design-lab/templates/goals.md

-# $Patrick O'Malley's Course Goals
+# Patrick O'Malley's Course Goals

 ## Goal One
 1. To learn more about using packages in Python such as NLTK so I could analyze texts.